Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/vectorgraphics/CanvasView.md

 # CanvasView

-A CanvasView is a NUI control that displays vector primitives.
+A CanvasView is an NUI control that displays vector primitives.

 ## Create a CanvasView